 There are many ways to utilize your storage space to its maximum potential.
-Under a cabinet, you might stack small, labeled bins to store more vertically and quickly find stored items.
+Under a cabinet, you might stack small, labeled bins to store more vertically and quickly find stored items, suggests Better Homes & Gardens.
 You could also hang baskets on the inside of cabinet doors.
 Inside of magnetic medicine cabinet doors, attach items like bobby pins and eyelash curlers with magnets.
 In drawers, small baskets can help keep items separated, so that you don’t have to dig around to look for a hair tie ever again.

 Repurposing household items

 As already mentioned, baskets and bins definitely have a place in the bathroom, even if you didn’t think so at first.
 They can be hung on a wall, placed on the floor, or kept inside of a cabinet to create more bathroom storage space.
 Besides those items, things like magazine holders also work great for increasing the storage options in your bathroom.
 Rolled-up towels fit nicely on wine racks, for instance.
 And mason jars glued to the wall or a wooden plank allow for quick access to commonly used items, like toothbrushes or cotton swabs.